Martin van Gelderen is Professor for European Intellectual History.

 – ‘Hot Protestants: Predestination, the Freedom of Will and the Making of The Modern European Mind’ in: Gijsbert van den Brink, Harro Höpfl (eds.), Calvinism and the European Mind, Leiden: Brill, 2014, pp. 131-154.

-- Quentin Skinner and Martin van Gelderen (eds.).
-Freedom and the Construction of Europe, 2 vols., Cambridge: Cambridge University Press, 2013.
+– Quentin Skinner and Martin van Gelderen (eds.).
+Freedom and the Construction of Europe, two volumes., Cambridge: Cambridge University Press, 2013.